-Repeating the simulation described above for "primary" cosmic ray neutrons (not created by a muons near the detector) we find nuclear recoils above a 20 keV (S equivalent) threshold occur at a rate of 0.033 events per day within 10 cm of the beam line.
-With an expected beam-time of ~285 days to achieve $10^{22}$ EOT we would expect ~9.3 cosmic ray neutron background events within 10 cm of the beam line for the entire exposure.
-Because these neutrons are not accompanied by a detectable deposit in the surrounding veto, they are vetoed at only 99% efficiency.
-The inclusion of a MNV reduces our accepted events to less than 0.1 events within 10 cm of the beam line for the entire $10^{22}$ EOT exposure due to cosmic ray neutrons.
+Repeating the simulation described above for primary cosmic ray neutrons (not created by a muons near the detector) we find nuclear recoils above a 20 keV (S equivalent) threshold occur at a rate of 0.033 events per day within 10 cm of the beam line.
+With an expected beam-time of ~285 days to achieve 1022 EOT we would expect ~9.3 cosmic ray neutron background events within 10 cm of the beam line for the entire exposure.
+Because these neutrons are not accompanied by a detectable deposit in the surrounding veto before the associated recoil in the NITPC, they are vetoed at only 99% efficiency.
+The inclusion of a MNV reduces our accepted events to less than 0.1 events within 10 cm of the beam line for the entire 1022 EOT exposure due to cosmic ray neutrons.